mendix/docs/content/en/docs/appstore/modules/pgvector-knowledge-base/_index.md

 ## 3 Configuration {#configuration}

 After you install the PgVector Knowledge Base module, you can find it in the **App Explorer**, in the **Marketplace modules** section.
-The connector provides a [domain model](#domain-model) and several [activities](#activities) that you can use to connect your app to a database and let it function as a knowledge base.
+The connector provides a [domain model](#domain-model) and several [activities](#activities) that you can use to connect your app to a database and let it act as a knowledge base.
 Each activity can be implemented by using it in a microflow.
 To ensure that your app can connect to an external database, you must also [configure the Encryption module](/appstore/modules/encryption/#configuration).

 ### 3.1 General Configuration {#general-configuration}

 1. Add the module role **PgVectorKnowledgeBase.Administrator** to your Administrator user role in the security settings of your app.
+Optionally, map **PgVectorKnowledgeBase.User** to any user roles that need read access directly on retrieved entities, [Chunk](#4121-chunk-chunk) and [Label](#4122-label-label).
 2. Add the **DatabaseConfiguration_Overview** page (**USE_ME > Configuration**) to your navigation or add the **Snippet_DatabaseConfigurations** to a page that is already part of your navigation.
-3. Now you can setup your database configuration(s) at runtime.
+3. Now you can set up your database configuration(s) at runtime.
 See [Configuring the database connection details](/appstore/modules/pgvector-knowledge-base/vector-database-setup/#configure-database-connection) for more information.

 ### 3.2 General operations {#general-operations-configuration}

-After following the general setup above, you are all set to use the microflows in the **USE_ME > Operations** folder in your logic.
+After following the general setup above, you are all set to use the microflows and java actions in the **USE_ME > Operations** folder in your logic.
 Currently five operations (microflows and java actions) are exposed as microflow actions under the **PgVector Knowledge Base** category in the **Toolbox** in Mendix Studio Pro.
-They can be split into two categories, corresponding to the main functionalities: inserting data chunks into the knowledge base, for instance [(re)populate](#repopulate-knowledge-base), and finding relevant data chunks in an existing knowledge base, for example [retrieve](#retrieve).
-In both steps, [Labels](#label) can be provided to apply additional filters.
+These can be split into two categories, corresponding to the main functionalities: inserting data chunks into the knowledge base, for instance [(re)populate](#repopulate-knowledge-base), and finding relevant data chunks in an existing knowledge base, for example [retrieve](#retrieve).
+In both steps, [Labels](#label) can be provided to enable additional filtering.

 #### 3.2.1 `Create label` {#create-label}

-Labels are used to attach additional information to chunks, that can be used for custom filtering during the retrieval step.
+Labels can optionally be used to attach additional information to chunks, that will be used for custom filtering during the retrieval step.
+Each Label stands for a single key/value combination.
 In the operations to create a knowledge base Chunk, a list of Labels can be passed as optional input.
-These have a key/value structure.
-During the retrieval, if provided as input, all key/value pairs passed in the form of Label objects to the operation must match any previously attached labels to the chunk during population.
-Examples for key/value pairs are:
+During the retrieval, if a list of Labels is provided as search input, all key/value pairs passed in the form of Label objects to the operation must match any previously attached labels to the chunk during population.
+Examples for typical key/value pairs are:
 * Category: Bug, Feature
 * Status: Open, Closed, In Progress
 * Machine Type: MachineX, MachineY

 ### 3.3 (Re)populate operations {#repopulate-operations-configuration}

-In order to add data to the knowledge base, you need to have discrete pieces of information and create chunks for those using the `Create Chunk` operation, after which they can be inserted into the knowledge base using the `(Re)populate Knowledge Base` operation.
+In order to add data to the knowledge base, you need to have discrete pieces of information and create chunks for those using the `Create Chunk` operation.
+After creating the Chunks, the resulting list can be inserted into the knowledge base using the `(Re)populate Knowledge Base` operation.

 #### 3.3.1 `(Re)populate Knowledge Base` {#repopulate-knowledge-base}

 This operation handles the following:
 * clearing the knowledge base if it does exist
-* creating the knowledge base if it does not exist
+* creating the empty knowledge base if it does not exist
 * inserting all provided chunks with their labels into the knowledge base

 The population handles a whole list of Chunks at once which should be created by using the `Create Chunk` operation.
-It is possible to have multiple knowledge bases in the same database in parallel by providing the name in combination with the [DatabaseConfiguration](#databaseconfiguration-entity).
+It is possible to have multiple knowledge bases in the same database in parallel by providing different knowledge base names in combination with the same [DatabaseConfiguration](#databaseconfiguration-entity).

 ### 3.4 Retrieve operations {#retrieve-operations}

 Currently, two operations are available for on-demand retrieval of data chunks from a knowlege base.
 Both operations work on a single knowledge base (specified by the name) on a single database server (specified by the [DatabaseConfiguration](#databaseconfiguration-entity)).
 Apart from a regular [Retrieve](#retrieve), an additional operation was exposed to [Retrieve Nearest Neighbors]($retrieve-nearest-neighbors), where the cosine distance between the input vector and the vectors of the records in the knowledge base is calculated.
+In both cases it is possible to filter on [Labels](#create-label).

 #### 3.4.1 `Retrieve` {#retrieve}